Sparse Black-box Video Attack with Reinforcement Learning: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have achieved great success in a wide range of tasks \cite{lecun2015deep,wei2018video,deng2019mixed}.
-Despite this fact, it is proved that deep neural networks are vulnerable to adversarial samples \cite{goodfellow2014explaining}.
-Recent works have shown that adding a carefully crafted, small human-imperceptible perturbation to a clean sample can fool the DNNs, resulting in them to make wrong predictions with high confidence \cite{akhtar2018threat,goodfellow2014explaining}.
-Nowadays, because more and more DNN models are deployed in various sectors with high-security requirements, the study of adversarial examples has aroused great attention.
-Due to many real-time video classification systems are also constructed based on the DNN models, it is crucial to investigate the adversarial samples for video models.
-On the one hand, video attacks can help researchers understand the working mechanism of deep models.
-On the other hand, adversarial samples facilitate various deep neural network algorithms to assess the robustness by providing more varied training data \cite{wei2018sparse,dong2019efficient}.
+Deep Neural Networks (DNNs) have achieved great success in a wide range of tasks \cite{lecun2015deep,wei2018video,deng2019mixed,silver2017mastering,esteva2017dermatologist,litjens2017a}.
+Despite this fact, it is proved that deep neural networks are vulnerable to adversarial examples \cite{goodfellow2014explaining,tramer2018ensemble,dong2019efficient,jia2019comdefend,xie2018mitigating}.
+Recent works have shown that adding a carefully crafted, small human-imperceptible perturbation to a clean sample can make the deep neural models crash in image classification \cite{akhtar2018threat,goodfellow2014explaining,wei2019transferable}, object detection \cite{zhang2019towards,xie2017adversarial,prakash2018deflecting}, semantic segmentation \cite{xie2017adversarial} and other tasks.
+Nowadays, more and more DNN models are deployed in various sectors with high-security requirements, which has caused the study of adversarial examples to gain increased attention.
+The existence of adversarial examples brings huge security risks to the deployment of deep learning systems, such as automatic driving \cite{lu2017no}, robotics \cite{xie2018mitigating}, face recognition \cite{bose2018adversarial,dong2019efficient,gosws2019ijcv} and other aspects.